 - A non-weightbearing cast or laser scan of the foot should be done.
 Weightbearing casts (often using foam boxes) and walking across a scanner have been shown in several studies to be ineffective methods to make an orthotic used to treat plantar fasciitis 1-5.
-Learn how your foot should be casted for orthotics.

 - The doctor must write a prescription that directs the lab to make the orthotic in a way that conforms tightly to the arch of your foot in order to reduce plantar fascial tension.
 If your doctor’s prescription does not say this specifically, the orthotic will not likely match the foot very well.

 - The doctor must choose to have your orthotics made by a very high quality orthotic lab.
 Unfortunately, there is a lot of variance in the quality of labs and the quality of orthotics that they make.
 Many labs make orthotics with a lower arch then they should have in order to prevent any possibility of the patient complaining about the orthotic irritating their arch.
 Arch irritation does sometimes occur with total contact orthotics, but a good podiatrist will be able to correct that with a simple adjustment.
 If they can’t, you need to find a different podiatrist.

 Does everyone with plantar fasciitis or heel spurs need custom orthotics?